 5. If at first you don’t succeed, try and try again.

 Self-forgiveness can be tough and take some practice.
 But one thing you shouldn’t ever do is give up on yourself.
 You are worthy of forgiveness; just give yourself some grace and patience.
-You may want to consider working with a licensed behavioral health specialist who can help you work through some of the intense feelings and hurdles you’re having.
+You may want to consider working with a licensed mental health specialist who can help you work through some of the intense feelings and hurdles you’re having.

 “Your ability to forgive others is directly tied to the ability to forgive yourself; the skills are the same,” Bartlett said.
 “It’s all about acceptance.
 Accept your imperfections and your humanity.
 Accept that you don’t need others to be perfect and accept that you don’t need to be perfect either.
 That means you can stop punishing yourself.
 And if you can ease up on that, you may find a deep well of compassion inside you that you can finally use on yourself.”